Founders and Abundance Profitability is Necessary but Not Sufficient

 Benefit Has Become the Dimension

-The five founders I have named represent the hundreds of thousands of other founders round the world, who don’t seek to change corporate minds, but by their very existence do just that.
+The five founders and abundance I have named represent the hundreds of thousands of other founders round the world, who don’t seek to change corporate minds, but by their very existence do just that.
 Founders like these, have beneficial purpose as their higher goal and it’s the dimension they care about.

 Business culture is also changing around them.
 For example, the massively successful B Corporation movement (my own company, Venture Founders, was a founder BCorp), and the spawning of new corporate forms like the Benefit Corporation and the L3C, underscore the massive impact of founders at the forefront.
 Business has always provided value in terms of supplying customers what they want, employees with jobs and investors with a financial return.
 However, we are now witnessing a fundamental shift in purpose throughout the business world.